Atelier Lack: Student exhibitions

 At the end of May Atelier Lack held a yearly exhibition of student work.
 The main drawing room was large and well lit, providing a fine venue for exhibitions.
 The annual student show taught the students to prepare, organize, advertise, design, and hang a successful exhibition.

 Retirement

 In 1992 Lack retired from teaching.
-Former students assumed teaching responsibilities at the school for two more years.
-In 1994 they relocated to a larger third floor space in northeast Minneapolis and changed the school's name to The Atelier: Studio Program of Fine Art.
+Former students, Cyd Wicker and Dale Redpath, assumed teaching responsibilities at the school for two more years.
+In 1994 they relocated to a larger third floor space in northeast Minneapolis and changed the school’s name to The Atelier Studio Program of Fine Arts.
+The school is still operating.
+In 2017 Dale Redpath retired as a director and it is now directed by Cyd Wicker and co-directed by Laura Tundel.